The Gross-Kuz'min Connjecture for CM fields: Introduction

 We stress here the dual Diophantine and class field theoretical aspects of the conjectures of Gross-Kuz'min and Leopoldt by using the common term of {\em regulator conjectures of classical Iwasawa theory}.
 In 1986, L.J.Federer undertook the task of generalizing the classical results of Iwasawa theory \cite{Fe}.
 These are results on the asymptotic behavior of $A_n, A'_n$ and Federer considers generalized class groups of $S$-integers.
-She thus considers the structure of the galois groups of the maximal abelian $p$-extensions $\KL_n/\K_n$ which are ray-class field to some fixed ray, and in addition split the primes contained in a separate fixed set of places of $\K$.
+She thus considers the structure of the galois groups of the maximal abelian $p$-extensions $\M_n/\K_n$ which are ray-class field to some fixed ray, and in addition split the primes contained in a separate fixed set of places of $\K$.
 The paper is algebraic in nature with little reference to the field theoretic background, but it confirms the general nature of Iwasawa theory.
 In this flavor, one may ask in what way the regulator conjectures of classical Iwasawa theory generalize to Federer's ray class fields, and whether these generalizations also afford equivalent formulations, in Diophantine and in class field theoretical forms.
 It is likely that one may encounter a proper embedding of Jaulent's conjecture -- which is a purely Diophantine generalization of the Leopoldt conjecture, see \cite{Ja} -- in a systematic context of class field theory.

 The purpose of this breve remarks was to situate the questions and methods that we shall deploy below in their broad context.
 One can find in \cite{LMN} or in Seo's recent paper \cite{Seo} a good overview of further conjectures related to the ones discussed above, as well as an extensive literature on recent research related to the Gross-Kuz'min conjecture.
 Jaulent established connections to $K$-theory, e.g. in \cite{Ja1}.
-In this paper we prove some particular cases of the conjecture:
+In this paper we prove the particular case of the Conjecture, in which $\K$ is a CM extension of $\Q$:

 \begin{theorem} Let $p$ be an odd prime and $\K$ a CM extension of $\Q$.
 Then

 Here $A'(T) \subset A'$ is the maximal submodule of the Noetherian $\Lambda$-torsion module $A'$, which is annihilated by some finite power of $T$. \end{theorem} The fact that $(A')^+(T) \sim B^+ \sim \{ 1 \}$ was established for arbitrary CM fields in a separate paper concerning the conjecture of Leopoldt \cite{Mi}.